idd-krk/idd-krk.github.io/README.md

 A homepage with small dots to navigate left or right and links to each category (using lots of imagery and a consistent colour scheme)

+Showing alumni portfolios, including websites, social media, e-mails (if they are okay with having people reach out to them)

+Showing prof portfolios ^^